We are delighted to announce that Mullane Dental has now reopened for all aspects of dental care.

 Tooth extraction involves having one or more teeth completely removed from your mouth by your dentist.
 This can be done at one appointment or over a few sessions (if more than one tooth needs to be taken out).
 You may or may not want, or need to have the teeth replaced.
 Your dentist will explain all the options available to you.
 There are a number of reasons why your teeth may need to be extracted.
 Some of the most common reasons include:

-If you have any query about the above proceedure please contact us at the Bishop Street Dental Clinic, Newcastle West, Co.
+If you have any query about the above procedure please contact us at the Mullane Dental Clinic, Newcastle West, Co.
 Limerick.

 This is when problems occur during or after the procedure.
 Most people aren't affected.